rbit-sr/Lua-Guide/_Lua guide.md

 y = "Hello!"
 ```

-Note that variables can also mutate their type and you can assign a string to a variable that was a number before just fine.
+Note that variables can mutate their type and you are allowed to assign a string to a variable that was a number before.

 ## `get` and `set`